chrismarget/resume/README.md

 It was during my Network consulting tenure at BT that I completed my pivot to network engineering.
-The constant stream of different projects, new customer environments, and vendor product releases, combined with being expected to be the expert in customer meetings was exhilarating and gave valuable perspective on effective network design and ops practices.
+The constant stream of different projects, new customer environments, and vendor product releases, combined with being expected to be the expert in customer meetings was exhilarating and left me with valuable insight into effective network designs and ops practices.

 - Pre-sales, post-sales and network project work at BT INS (a Cisco Gold VAR)
 - Designed and implemented data center projects up to ~20k user access ports and